-Every year, we provide a professional development opportunity to approximately 200 members who are in the first five years of their teaching careers.
+Every other year, we provide a professional development opportunity to approximately 200 members who are in the first five years of their teaching careers.
 The Beginning Teachers Conference offers two days of discussion, networking, and valuable information that participants can use in their classrooms and beyond.
 Participants choose from more than 30 workshops, on topics ranging from "physical literacy" and "the connected classroom," to "learning to say no" and "understanding your collective agreement."

 The conference runs in October and is organized by the Beginning Teachers Committee.
 The Association covers costs of registration, travel, and accommodation.
 The next conference will run in October 2018.

 Speak to your local unit president if you are interested in participating.

 Political Action Seminar

 We actively engage in activities to help illuminate the impact of government policies on the classroom, and help Catholic teachers articulate and deliver their messages.